crafting-dev/sandbox-action/README.md

 `custom-sandbox-name` should be replaced with the desired sandbox name.

 By default, file `./.sandbox/launch.yaml` is used as the sandbox launch parameters.
 You can re-specify it by update the corresponding `launch` inputs.
+The launch file is a YAML file of sandbox launch parameters.

-## Launch Parameter
+### Launch Parameters

 ```yaml
 template: "template-name"